Market Overview for Quarter 2, 2021

 Manhattan Median Sale Price

-In Quarter 4, the median home sale price in TriBeCa was $3.6M, a 35% increase year-over-year.
-A total of 65 properties changed hands, representing a 41% contraction compared to the same month last year.
-The median price per square foot as of Quarter 4 was $1,664, a -13% YoY change.
-In Manhattan, the median home sale price was $1M.
+The median home sale price in TriBeCa as of Quarter 2 was $3.7M, down 5% year-over-year.
+A total of 106 assets were sold, representing a 140% growth compared to Quarter 2 last year.
+The median price per square foot was $1,783, an -8% YoY change.
+In Quarter 2, the median home sale price in Manhattan was $1.1M.